-A New Kitchen for a Multigenerational Family in Maryland
+A Kitchen Remodel in Maryland for a Growing Family Unit

-An open-concept, two-tone kitchen remodel in Rockville creates more space for family participation
+An open-concept, two-tone kitchen remodel in Rockville creates more space for multigenerational participation

-- Homeowners: Brandi and Chris posted a kitchen remodel in Rockville on Sweeten
+- Homeowners: Brandi and Chris posted a kitchen remodel in Maryland on Sweeten

 - Where: Rockville, Maryland